watate/deepthink/README.md

 # DeepThink
 ![sample.png](sample.png)

-DeepThink is a tool that helps you think deeply about written text.
+**DeepThink is a tool that helps you think deeply about written text**.
 This can be an essay, a blog post, a paper, or anything.
 It uses a tree structure to help you structure your thinking, and automatically generates questions for you to think about.

 How it works:
 1. You paste a piece of writing (markdown format)